err/clj-processing/README.markdown

 # Processing for Clojure #

-This lib is a wrapper for the [Processing][] project.
-Mixture of Clojure and Processing enables you to do live-coding and experiment easily.
+This lib is a personalized wrapper for the [Processing][] project, forked form rosado's clj-processing.
+I wanted a lein-friendly to keep a version of clj-processing up to date with clojure 1.3 [and beyond].

 Most of the function are covered; some have a slightly different name than in Java (partly because Clojure is confused by methods of the